Trypanosomiasis

 Incidence and Prevalence

-T. cruzi is endemic in parts of South and Central America as well as Mexico.
-Cases of autochthonous transmission also are reported in the southern United States, although infection of people and dogs in this region is lower than that seen in Latin America.
+T. cruzi is endemic in parts of South and Central America as well as Mexico, and the southern United States.
+Cases of autochthonous transmission are reported throughout the southern United States, but infection of people and dogs in this region is lower than that seen in Latin America.

 Host Associations and Transmission Between Hosts